barx2os/NLP_EmotionDetection/ReadMe.txt

 ResearchProjectCode.ipynb: has Google Colab notebook codes.

-SentimentAnalysisUtil.apxc: used in Salesforce configuration to create functionality.
+SentimentAnalysisUtil.apxc: used in Salesforce to create functionality.

-SentimentEmailFlowController.apxc: used in Salesforce configuration to execute flow.
+SentimentEmailFlowController.apxc: used in Salesforce to execute flow.

 You can reach trained model and its API using the link: https://huggingface.co/barx2os